The Carrolls

 She started out singing at clubs in the Woolton area of the city while still at school.
 At the age of 16 her strong vocals won her a singing contest at the Rialto Ballroom and she was offered a job as its resident singer.

-1969’s We’re in this thing together, penned by American soul legend Van McCoy and on which Irene shared vocals with the boys, later became another in-demand track on the Northern soul dance scene.
+1969’s We’re in this thing together, penned by American soul legend Van McCoy and on which Irene shared vocals with the boys, later became another in-demand track on the northern soul circuit.

 your love